behnamazimi/visnap/packages/protocol/README.md

 Use this package when building:
 - Custom adapters
 - Type-safe configuration
-- Integration with ViviDiff core
+- Integration with ViSnap core
 - Extensions or plugins

 ## Related Packages